Classic Red Velvet Cake

 Red Velvet.

 I don’t like to throw the M-word out there, but this seriously is the muh-muh-moistest cake I’ve ever had the pleasure to eat.
-And I’m not even a huge cake fan… so this is huge!
+And I’m not even a huge cake fan, so this is huge!

-But what was even better than this cake?
 Was when my daughter told me ‘thank you Mom’ and how ‘lucky she felt to have a mom who likes to bake’.
 Gah!
 I know… I’m totally choked up right now.

 Ps… Red velvet is the new chocolate.